xpyx/nokia-hsl/README.md

 #### Install from Google Play

 1. To install from Google Play you need to be part of the Mobile Project course of Metropolia.
-All those who are in the course can access the application installation via Google Play from [here](https://play.google.com/apps/internaltest/4699344503639103194)
+All those who are in the course can access the application installation via Google Play from [here](https://play.google.com/apps/internaltest/4699344503639103194).
+When you click the link it might tell you that "The application is not in use on this account."
+Then simply change your user to your Metropolia account and you will get access to the installation.

 #### Instructions